dexter-1/HTMLBootcamp2017/Lesson2.md

     </ol>
   </div>
 ```
 If you want to try the different animations, go to [Animate.css](https://daneden.github.io/animate.css/).
-You can pick the animation you want, and if you like it, you can change the name `slideInLeft` to that animation.
+You can pick the animation you want, and if you like it, you can change the name `bounceInLeft` to that animation.

 ## Conclusion
 Now our website looks better than last week, but still not too pretty as it could be!
 Next week we will be learning a new tool that will make our websites look ever prettier, something closer to what you see on Facebook!